-1.1 The key responsibilities of the CWSF Chief Judge Recruitment are recruitment, training of judges and logistics for the CWSF in their community.
-The judging experience and process is central to a science fair.
-It shapes the students’ perception of the entire event, their further interest in project-based science, and the distribution of approximately one million dollars in awards and medals.
+1.1 The key responsibilities of the CWSF Chief Judge Recruitment are recruitment, training of judges at the local level and logistics support for the CWSF when it is held in their community.
+The judging experience and process is central to CWSF.
+It shapes the participants’ perception of the entire event, and their future interest in project-based science.

 1.2 This document describes the qualifications of a typical Chief Judge Recruitment, specifies the required extent of commitment to this role, outlines the advanced planning and preparation to be undertaken, and identifies the tasks to be accomplished.

 2 CWSF Chief Judge Recruitment Appointment Process

 2.1 The Host Organization, in consultation with the National Judge in Chief and the Deputy National Judge in Chief, will nominate candidates for the role of CWSF Chief Judge Recruitment.